metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-JSONAPI/README.md

 Specifying `relationships` will create additional routes that fall under the resource.

-Routes will point to controller actions, the names of which follow the pattern `{http_method}_{resource}`.
+Routes will point to controller actions, the names of which follow the pattern `{http_method}_{resource}`, with dashes replaced with underscores (i.e. 'email-templates' -> 'email\_templates').

 **NOTE**: Your relationships should be in the correct form (singular/plural) based on the relationship in your schema management system.
-For example, if you have a resource called 'post' and it has many comments, make sure comments is passed in as a plural noun.
+For example, if you have a resource called 'post' and it has many 'comments', make sure comments is passed in as a plural noun.

 ## render\_error(_Str_ $status, _ArrayRef_ $errors, _HashRef_ $data. _HashRef_ $meta)